-In order to keep your chickens healthy, it’s important to clean their coop regularly.
-The larger the coop, the more time it will take to clean.
-What makes for difficult cleaning is the bending and reaching needed to access small and stinky dark spaces.
-If the doors and roof can be opened, that will provide easier access and more light.
-Another key feature that will help hasten the cleaning process is removable floors or trays, especially beneath the roosts, which makes it much easier to clean collected droppings.
-It will also save you some discomfort if you choose a coop that features nest boxes that slide out for cleaning.
+In order to keep chickens healthy, clean their coop regularly.
+What makes cleaning difficult is the bending and reaching needed to access small and stinky dark spaces.
+If the doors and roof can be opened, that will provide easier access and better visibility, as well as less stooping.

 The Advantages of Owning a Chicken Coop

-Owning a chicken coop can have many benefits for both you and your flock.
+Owning a chicken coop can have many benefits.
 One of the biggest reasons people choose to raise backyard chickens is to enjoy fresh eggs.
-Did you know that store-bought eggs can be two months old by the time you buy them?
-Freshly laid eggs are better tasting and have more vitamins and nutrients than store-bought alternatives.
+Did you know that store-bought eggs can be 2 months old by the time you buy them?
+Freshly laid eggs are better tasting and have more vitamins and nutrients than the store-bought variety.

-Beyond the eggs, though, owners tend to find stress relief from the interaction and ritualistic behavior that comes with caring for a flock.
-As mentioned earlier, chickens can also offer pest control and a natural source of compost.
+Beyond the eggs, owners tend to find stress relief from the interaction and ritualistic behavior that comes with caring for a flock.
+Plus, raising backyard chickens can also offer pest control and a natural source of compost.
 Chickens are good hunters of flies, worms, ticks, and other small pests.
 Their manure can be composted and used for gardening purposes.
 Chickens are also a lot more self-sufficient than other pets; all they need is food, water, shelter, and some space to peck and run around.

-Chicken coops are beneficial to their fowl residents as well, with the biggest advantage being protection from dangerous predators.
-The best chicken coops also provide birds with a comfortable place to nest and lay their eggs as well as shelter from inclement weather conditions.
+Coops are essential because they protect birds from dangerous predators.
+The best chicken coops also provide a comfortable place to nest and lay eggs as well as shelter from inclement weather conditions.

-- Keeping chickens can provide a regular source of freshly laid eggs.
+- Raising backyard chickens can provide a regular source of freshly laid eggs.